gmsakibursabbir/js-loop/README.md

 6. ### Map loop

-A ` forEach loop` is a method on arrays that creates a new array by executing a function on each element in the array.
+A `map loop` is a method on arrays that creates a new array by executing a function on each element in the array.

 Javascript: